 We would highly recommend shopping around and looking for the best provider in terms of reliability.
 Make sure that you check downtime and how often the internet isn’t available.
 The internet in Sri Lanka can be slow so it will be interesting to see how the government responds to this to make it more attractive and accessible for digital nomads.

 You should also spend some time making sure that Sri Lanka is right for you.
 Racial tolerance can be lacking and some women living in Sri Lanka as digital nomads do report that they feel unsafe.
 Make sure that you have adequate medical insurance too as the medical services offered might not be as good as what you’re used to.
+A good idea is to get travel and medical insurance that is specifically for digital nomads and covers you anywhere, like SafetyWing.

 As digital nomads, we have to make sure that we’re familiar with every aspect of our destination.